-The OIG substantiated the administrative violations against the employee and the administrative violations were submitted to the Architect of the Capitol for action deemed appropriate, if any.
-On July 2, 2024, the OIG presented its findings of false claims to the U.S. Attorney's Office in Washington, D.C., which declined to prosecute due to the availability of administrative remedies.
+The OIG substantiated the administrative violations against the employee and the administrative violations were submitted to the AOC for action deemed appropriate, if any.
+The OIG presented its findings of false claims to the U.S. Attorney's Office in Washington, D.C., which declined to prosecute due to the availability of administrative remedies.
+On May 28, 2025, the OIG was notified that on May 7, 2025, the employee was issued a letter of separation, effective May 24, 2025.

-The case is closed, and management action is pending.
+The case is closed.